 Potential Future Projects

 These projects could be considered in future years and are documented to allow for the topics and scope to continue to develop.
+Projects marked with an (*) are identified in year two of CERI’s research plan, which is subject to change.

 Unconventional oil mainly comes from three sources; Shale Oil, Off-shore Deep Water sources and Oil Sands.
 Building on the study “Economic and Environmental Potentials and Efficiencies of Oil Sands Operations: Processes and Technologies,” this project will assess the economic and technical potential of innovation in shale and offshore crude production to determine the long-term competitiveness of each.